Informatievlaanderen/VSDS-onboarding-docs/README.md

-﻿# Onboarding Documentation for OSLO Compliant LDES using Flanders Smart Data Space Building Blocks
+﻿# Onboarding Docs for non-linked data to LDES

 Welcome to our GitHub repository, dedicated to providing a comprehensive guide and toolkit for transforming non-linked datasets into an OSLO (Open Standards for Linked Organizations) compliant Linked Data Event Stream (LDES) utilizing the Flanders Smart Data Space building blocks.